microsoft/lisa/docs/contributing.rst

 Propose or implement a new feature
 ----------------------------------

-If you would like to add any additonal feature, please `file an issue
+If you would like to add any additional feature, please `file an issue
 <https://github.com/microsoft/lisa/issues/new>`__ to describe why a feature is
 needed.
 Furthermore, if you have a good idea how to implement it, please tell us as well.
 Once we review and agree on that, follow